hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 There is no guarantee on the order in which the map is executed.
 Therefore, the map must not contain loop-carried dependencies.

+*Data Races*: Maps follow the same rules for data races as `foreach` blocks.
+That is, you may not access the same array concurrently from multiple maps or foreach blocks except if all accesses are read-only or ordered by `after`.
+Two statements in the same `map` block may also not write to the same array or read and write to the same array.
+Doing so is considered a data race.

 #### Processing arrays sequentially with `for`